huggingface/diffusers/docs/source/en/optimization/deepcache.md

 ```

 The `set_params` method accepts two arguments: `cache_interval` and `cache_branch_id`. `cache_interval` means the frequency of feature caching, specified as the number of steps between each cache operation. `cache_branch_id` identifies which branch of the network (ordered from the shallowest to the deepest layer) is responsible for executing the caching processes.
-Opting for a lower `cache_branch_id` or a larger `cache_interval` can lead to faster inference speed; however, this may come at the cost of reduced image quality.
-Ablation experiments of these two hyper-parameters can be found in the [paper](https://arxiv.org/abs/2312.00858).
-Once those arguments are set, use the `enable` or `disable` methods to activate or deactivate the DeepCacheSDHelper respectively.
+Opting for a lower `cache_branch_id` or a larger `cache_interval` can lead to faster inference speed at the expense of reduced image quality (ablation experiments of these two hyperparameters can be found in the [paper](https://arxiv.org/abs/2312.00858)).
+Once those arguments are set, use the `enable` or `disable` methods to activate or deactivate the `DeepCacheSDHelper`.

 <div class="flex justify-center">
     <img src="https://github.com/horseee/Diffusion_DeepCache/raw/master/static/images/example.png">
 </div>

-You can find more generated samples (Original Pipeline v.s.
-DeepCache) and the corresponding inference latency in the [WandB report](https://wandb.ai/horseee/DeepCache/runs/jwlsqqgt?workspace=user-horseee).
+You can find more generated samples (original pipeline vs DeepCache) and the corresponding inference latency in the [WandB report](https://wandb.ai/horseee/DeepCache/runs/jwlsqqgt?workspace=user-horseee).
 The prompts are randomly selected from the [MS-COCO 2017](https://cocodataset.org/#home) dataset.

 ## Benchmark

-We measure the acceleration ratio achievable using DeepCache.
-All evaluations are based on the [Stable Diffusion v2.1](https://huggingface.co/stabilityai/stable-diffusion-2-1) with 50 inference steps, using NVIDIA RTX A5000.
-The results show the speed enhancements that can be expected under different configurations of resolution, batch size, the interval for cache(I) and the branch for cache(B).
+We tested how much faster DeepCache accelerates [Stable Diffusion v2.1](https://huggingface.co/stabilityai/stable-diffusion-2-1) with 50 inference steps on an NVIDIA RTX A5000, using different configurations for resolution, batch size, cache interval (I), and cache branch (B).

 | **Resolution** | **Batch size** | **Original** | **DeepCache(I=3, B=0)** | **DeepCache(I=5, B=0)** | **DeepCache(I=5, B=1)** |
 |----------------|----------------|--------------|-------------------------|-------------------------|-------------------------|